inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 MOTOR BLOCK ASSESSMENT FLOOR PLAN

-All patients who have been on an epidural in the last four hours need to have their level of motor block, also called the Brommage Score assessed 2 hourly in day and 4 hourly in the day.
+All patients who have been on an epidural in the last four hours need to have their level of motor block, also called the Bromage Score assessed 2 hourly in day and 4 hourly in the day.
 There will be an additional floorplan button added to the pain floor plan entitled 'Motor Block Assessment'

 Patients with epidurals will be highlighted

 All patients who are not on epidurals will be greyed out or otherwise depicted as not on epidural.
-# Primary Assessment of Motor Block/Bromage Score Label
+## Primary Label Assessment of Motor Block/Bromage Score Label

 1. If either the latest 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' entry is  0 or 1, label patient as 'bromage score = 0 or 1'; GREEN
 2. If either the latest 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' entry is 2, label patient as 'bromage score = 2'; AMBER
 3. If either the latest 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' entry is 3, label patient as 'bromage score = 3'; RED

-# Secondary Assessment of Motor Block/Bromage Score label-
+## Secondary Label Assessment of Motor Block/Bromage Score label-
-*In addition to the last documented Motor Block Assessment, we need to display whether a motor block assessment is overdue.
+*In addition to the last documented Motor Block Assessment, we need to display whether a motor block assessment is overdue*

-1. If there has never been a 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' completed in the time that a patient has been on an epidural, then label patient as 'missing assessment'.
+1. If there has never been an 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' since the patients has been classified as 'on epidural', then label patient as 'missing assessment'.
 Red Hashed and no fill bed.
-2. If the current time is 08:00-19:59, if 'motor block' flowsheet has not been completed in the last two hours, then label patient as 'missing' and forward fill the latest motor block asessmeent reading.
+2. If the current time is 08:00-19:59, if either 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last two hours, then label patient as 'missing' and forward fill the latest motor block asessmeent reading.
-Bed to be red hashed outline.
+Bed to be red hashed outline (with fill of colour from forward filled entry).
-If the current time is 20:00-)7:59, if 'motor block' flowsheet has not been completed in the last four hours, then label patient as 'missing' and forward fill the latest motor block asessmeent reading.
+3. If the current time is 20:00-07:59, if either 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last four hours, then label patient as 'missing' and forward fill the latest motor block asessmeent reading.
-Bed to be red hashed outline.
+Bed to be red hashed outline  (with fill of colour from forward filled entry).
 _______________________________________________

 [E] SPC CHARTS